pdmkdz/connect4/README.md

 ## Idea for future development:

-* Create a real AI player where moves are not simply random (this was enough to let my 2 years old play it and enjoy it)

 * Improve GUI to be looking more like a real Connect 4 board

 * Improve the error handling after longer testing, I was not really pushing to have something perfect, just needed to complete the assignment and have fun with it showcasing some of my coding skills.